transparency-dev/static-ct/README.md

-This repository contains binary main files for [GCP](./cmd/gcp/) and [AWS](./cmd/aws/), together with configuration and instructions to deploy TesseraCT in various environments.
+This repository contains binary main files for [GCP](./cmd/gcp/) and [AWS](./cmd/aws/), together with configuration and instructions to deploy TesseraCT in various environments:

-- **Test logs** are meant to be brought up quickly for ad-hoc testing from a Virtual Machine.
+- **Test logs** are meant to be brought up and turned down quickly for ad-hoc testing from a Virtual Machine.
 - **Continuous Integration (CI) logs** are brought up every merge on the main branch, undergo automated testing, and are then brought down.
 - **Staging logs** are